UNHOLY AWAKENING -THE RAVENSGATE CHRONICLES

 I quickly grabbed the Mag Flashlight near to the railing next to the steps, turned it on and shined the beam around the room.
 Slowly, I treaded through the old furniture and junk.
 Anybody could have been hiding in all that clutter.
 My eyes slowly adjusted.
 A raccoon she said.

 I checked in all directions with the light in one hand and my Beretta in the other.
-When I glanced at the circular window, I saw it: the shadowy profile of a woman walking silently past the window from left to right, blocking out the moonlight.
+When I glanced at the round window, I saw it: the shadowy profile of a woman walking silently past the window from left to right, blocking out the moonlight.
 She had a thin frame and short hair.
 The floor creaked as she walked.

 The silhouette disappeared into darkness as it stepped beyond the window toward the closet that contained the mannequin torso.
 When I aimed the flashlight in her direction, she was gone.